 Hunting, gathering and growing

-Māori passed on history and legends orally.
-Reciting whakapapa (genealogies) was and still is an important way to share knowledge.
-Whakapapa links people, ancestors, relationships and connection to the land.
+Māori passed on rich and detailed history and legends orally.
+Society was organised around groups that traced their descent from common ancestors.
+Reciting whakapapa (genealogies) was and still is an important way to communicate knowledge.
+Whakapapa links people, ancestors, relationships and provides a connection to the land.
+It shapes a person’s character and informs them about how they should live.

 Craft and trade